railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 It is important to re-home the Z axis after G32, as the height may have changed.

 If deviation was improved by the bed levelling, it is a good idea to perform it again to refine the adjustment.
-Ideally, it converges on a value that does not change with repeat execution, usually after two or three exections.
+Ideally, it converges on a value that does not change with repeat execution, usually after two or three runs.
 If the values do not converge to your liking, it's possible that the X Rails are not correctly aligned, or the coordinates of the three Z "Yoke-to-bed" mounts is not correct.
 This can result in bed levelling that improves, but needs multiple cycles.

 A RailCore can typically achieve 0.1mm deviation for four points, and often much better if the bed is very precisely flat and linear rails in good alignment.